 There are several approaches to construct a good vertical spread.
 If you do not have a specific market direction bias, you can make use of the expected move factored into the options pricing to find strike prices that give you a high probability of winning that trade.
-You can also create vertical spreads on underlying only when the IV rank is at a high level.
+You can also create vertical spreads on underlying only when the IV rank is at an elevated level.

 A vertical spread can be constructed to take advantage of your directional bias in the market by factoring in support and resistance, together with the expected move.
-When you structure a vertical spread this way, there are some guidelines to consider to ensure that you are not overpaying for it.
-If you are an advanced trader, you can also look into the volatility skew to find optimum strikes for your vertical spread.
+When you structure a vertical spread this way, there are some guidelines to consider, ensuring that you are not overpaying for it.
+If you are an advanced trader, you can also investigate the volatility skew to find optimum strikes for your vertical spread.
 In this article, we will discuss these matters in detail with the exception of volatility skew.

 A QUICK RECAP: WHY VERTICAL SPREADS?